-- Delivery of sufficient savings to meet the requirements of the medium-term financial strategy, and dependent on availability of resources to deliver a change programme. - Emergency Services Mobile Communications Project (ESMCP) a national project to procure and replace the emergency services network has been paused but may create budget pressures in future years. - Any changes required following the recommendations from the Manchester Arena Public Inquiry and Grenfell Inquiry, and, implications arising from the Fire Safety Act 2021, and the Building Safety Act 2022 not already factored into the budget. - Any business continuity arrangements that require funding which are not part of the base budget. - As no capital grants are available to FRSs, future schemes in the capital programme will be funded by a combination of revenue underspends and borrowing.
+- Any changes required following the Manchester Arena Public Inquiry, Grenfell Inquiry and , Fire Safety Act 2021, and the Building Safety bill not already factored into the budget. - Any business continuity arrangements that require funding which are not part of the base budget. - As no capital grants are available to FRSs, future schemes in the capital programme will be funded by a combination of revenue underspends and borrowing.
 The costs associated with additional borrowing will have to be met from the revenue budget.